cockroachdb/docs/v21.2/scalar-expressions.md

 or `<expr2>` otherwise.

 In most cases, the expression corresponding to the case when the condition is false is not evaluated.
-The exception is when the expression is a subquery which is eagerly evaluated when execution of the query begins.
+The exception is when the expression is a subquery, which is eagerly evaluated when execution of the query begins.